Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ﻿# Blueshift

+# BlueshiftUtilities

+A collection of utility functions that Blueshift uses.

+## Methods

+### BalanceResources(System.Collections.Generic.Dictionary{System.String,System.Double},System.Double)
+Balances resource amounts so that all resources run out at the same time.
+Given an array of consumption rates (units/second) and a total storage capacity (units), this function distributes the available storage across the resources so that each one depletes simultaneously.
+The idea: - For each resource, TimeToEmpty = Amount / ConsumptionRate - All TimeToEmpty values must be equal. - Solve for the common time (T): T = TotalCapacity / Sum(ConsumptionRates) - Then each resource amount is: Amount_i = ConsumptionRate_i * T Example Visualization: Total Capacity = 10000 units Consumption Rates: [ 0.002, 0.005, 0.000188, 0.02 ] Storage split across 4 resources: [ Resource 1 ] ▓▓▓▓▓▓▓▓░░░░░░░░░░░░ [ Resource 2 ] ▓▓▓▓▓▓▓▓▓▓▓▓░░░░░░░░ [ Resource 3 ] ▓▓░░░░░░░░░░░░░░░░░░ [ Resource 4 ] ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓ Resources with higher consumption rates (Resource 4) get more storage.
+Resources with slower consumption (Resource 3) get less storage.
+All resources deplete at the same time.
+> #### Parameters
+> **consumptionRates:** Array of resource consumption rates (units/second)

+> **totalCapacity:** Total storage capacity (units)

+> #### Return value
+> Array of resource amounts corresponding to each consumption rate
+> #### Exceptions
+> **System.ArgumentException:** Thrown if inputs are invalid (null, empty, or zero rates)

+### ComputeBurnTime(ShipConstruct,System.String@)
+Computes the burn time for the ship's gravimetric generators given the ship's current resource amounts and the rate of consumption of the resources required to run the generators.
+The idea: - For each gravimetric generator, get their resource inputs and their resource input rates to obtain all the input resources and rates needed to run all the converters. - For each input resource, determine how much of the resource the ship has. - Divide resource amount by input ratio to get the burn time for that ratio. - Determine the lowest burn time from the list of burn times. - The lowest burn time is returned as the burn time for all the converters.
+> #### Parameters
+> **ship:** A ShipConstruct to compute the burn time for.

+> **status:** A string containing the result of the computation.

+> #### Return value
+> a double containing the burn time in seconds.

+### ComputeBurnTime(Vessel,System.String@)
+Computes the burn time for the ship's gravimetric generators given the ship's current resource amounts and the rate of consumption of the resources required to run the generators.
+The idea: - For each gravimetric generator, get their resource inputs and their resource input rates to obtain all the input resources and rates needed to run all the converters. - For each input resource, determine how much of the resource the ship has. - Divide resource amount by input ratio to get the burn time for that ratio. - Determine the lowest burn time from the list of burn times. - The lowest burn time is returned as the burn time for all the converters.
+> #### Parameters
+> **ship:** A ShipConstruct to compute the burn time for.

+> **status:** A string containing the result of the computation.

+> #### Return value
+> a double containing the burn time in seconds.

+### CalculateRange(System.Double,System.Double,System.Double@)
+Computes the range in light-years based on burn time, warp factor, and pre-defined light-years.
+> #### Parameters
+> **burnTime:** Number of seconds of operation time.

+> **warpFactor:** Warp velocity in multiples of C.

+> **distanceTraveledMeters:** Out parameter that returns the distance traveled in meters.

+> #### Return value
+> The distance traveled in light-years.

+### FormatTime(System.Double)
+Formats the time
+> #### Parameters
+> **timeSeconds:** Amount of seconds to format

+> #### Return value
+> A string containing the time

+### GetBounds(Vessel)
+Courtesy of MechJeb by Sarbian Licensed under GPLV3 This Vessel extension computes the Bounds of the supplied vessel.
+This works both in the editor and in flight.
+EX: Bounds vesselBounds = FlightGlobals.ActiveVessel.GetBounds();
+> #### Parameters
+> **vessel:** A Vessel object to compute the bounds for.

+> #### Return value
+> A Bounds object containing the vessel's bounds.

+### GetBounds(Part)
+Courtesy of MechJeb by Sarbian Licensed under GPLV3 This Part extension computes the Bounds of the supplied part.
+This works both in the editor and flight.
+EX: Bounds partBounds = FlightGlobals.ActiveVessel.rootPart.GetBounds();
+> #### Parameters
+> **part:** A Part object to compute the Bounds for.

+> #### Return value
+> A Bounds object containing the part's bounds.

 # WBIGateAssembler

 This is a helper module for jumpgates that are built insted of ones that are single-piece.